|Rocks’n’Diamonds 184.108.40.206||Windows (installer)||exe|

 If you use an older Mac with PowerPC CPU (which means that you are running “Snow Leopard” or earlier versions of Mac OS X), use the “Mac / PPC” version.
 (Starting with version 126.96.36.199, there will be no downloads available anymore for PowerPC Macs.)

 Note for Windows users

+The easiest way to install Rocks’n’Diamonds on Windows is by using the installer version.
 If you prefer to do things manually (and run the game from a single folder that you can put wherever you want), download the “plain zip” archive, open it and drag-and-drop the program folder to the desktop (or any other location on your system you like) – although Windows supports browsing through zip archives, the game cannot be run directly from within a zip archive.

 Note for Linux users

 The above download package for Linux contains a binary that should work on most Linux systems.

 To install the game from the Android package, you have to allow installing APK packages from unknown sources in your systems security settings.

 Note for Amazon Fire TV users